 Up until I actually got pregnant I was still apprehensive about what would happen to my body and my thoughts about it once I was actually pregnant.
 Then I GOT PREGNANT and something changed.

 I wasn’t scared anymore.
 All the worry and stressing about what might happen was for nothing(that’s usually how it goes).
 The minute I saw my pregnancy test result and saw the word “pregnant” I didn’t care as much about how I was going to look.
 I just cared about my baby.
 There was a human growing inside of me!!!

-So, for the first time in my life now that I am a mom I feel like I have a hot bod.
+So, for the first time in my life now that I am a mom I appreciate my body.
 Not because of what it looks like, what I eat or how much I exercise, but because it nurtured my son for 9 months and gave me the best gift I’ve ever received!

 Now post pregnancy bod is a whole other topic that I’ll cover another day…

-But for now, mama friend, please know that you are stronger than you think, your body is a freaking miracle and you my friend are a hot mom!!
+But for now, mama friend, please know that you are stronger than you think, your body is an absolute miracle and you have a hot mom bod!!